-- 1. Remove the air filter cover screw and the air filter cover.
-(Figure 8) - 2.
+- 1. Remove the air filter cover screw and the air filter cover. - 2.
 Remove the filter element from the filter bracket. - 3.
 Clean the filter element by sloshing it in clean gasoline or solvent.

-If you use solvent, make sure that it is a petroleum solvent because chloride-base solvents, lacquer thinners and toluene will dissolve the bonding agent which holds the flock material to the screen. - 4.
-After the gasoline or solvent has evaporated from the element, roll and replace it on the carburetor bracket.
+4. After the gasoline or solvent has evaporated from the element, replace it on the carburetor bracket.
 Replace the air filter cover and tighten the cover screw.